maijs/silta/docs/silta-examples.md

   enabled: true
 ```

-For emails to be actually sent out of the cluster, You can use any external smtp server.
+For emails to be actually sent out of the cluster, you can use any external smtp server.
 Here's an example for sparkpost.

 *Drupal chart*:
 ```yaml